Housing Association Board Questions 2026 – Two Years On

 3. Are board papers giving people what they need?

 Poor-quality information is one of the most consistent barriers to effective governance, and one of the least discussed.
 If papers regularly arrive late, run to excessive length without clear summaries, or don’t make explicit what the board is being asked to decide, the board is operating at a disadvantage before the meeting has started.
+Or, in some of the cases we hear about, board members simply aren’t accessing or indeed able to access board papers quickly enough – SharePoint in particular being the ‘frustrating’ tool we hear about most in our travels.

-One Vision Housing for example was downgraded to G2 in April 2026 partly because of weaknesses in board reporting to support oversight of safety and quality (see the link provided for full context).
+One Vision Housing for example was downgraded to a G2 rating in April 2026 partly because of weaknesses in board reporting to support oversight of safety and quality (see the link provided for full context).
 It’s a useful prompt to ask whether your own reporting is genuinely enabling challenge — or just documenting activity.

 4. Do we have the right skills around the table?

 When did your board last honestly assess whether it has the right mix?
 And do you have succession plans for any members approaching the end of their term?
+Are you actively managing Terms of Office and thinking ahead?

 5. How confident are we in our financial resilience over the next three years?